Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-An observational, longitudinal study of relatively healthy individuals born in the Lothian area in 1921, and living in Edinburgh.
-Imaged at mean age 91 using a Signa Horizon HDx General Electric scanner, at 1.5 Tesla magnetic field strength.
+\paragraph{LBC1921 \cite{wardlaw2011brain}} This dataset originates from an observational, longitudinal study of relatively healthy individuals who were born in the Lothian area in 1921 and residing in Edinburgh.
+Neuroimaging was performed at a mean participant age of 91 years.
+All neuroimaging data was acquired using a 1.5 Tesla Signa Horizon HDx General Electric MRI scanner.